 Policy on Hazing

-Barry University is an institution of higher education devoted to excellence in teaching, research and service to the people of the state and nation.
+Barry University is an institution of higher education devoted to excellence in teaching, research and service.
 A part of that mission is fulfilled by the University commitment to the development of students through academic and co-curricular activities.
 As one of the University’s extracurricular options, athletic competition and student organizations have the potential to contribute significantly to a student’s intellectual and personal development.
 In keeping with its commitment to a positive academic environment, Barry University unconditionally opposes the act of hazing.

 As part of its role within the University, the Center for Student Involvement is charged with the enhancement of student life and the fostering of an environment that promotes individual and academic freedoms and the fullest possible development of the individual student.
 Because hazing is seen as contradictory to this objective, the Center for Student Involvement will make every effort possible to insure that students will not encounter the humility and danger of hazing.
 All hazing allegations will be dealt with in conjunction with the student organization conduct policy and the University student conduct process.